tholonia/iching_cli/book/v2/markdown/hexagram_23.md

 #### In a vast, ancient forest that had seen the rise and fall of countless creatures, there existed a towering oak, gnarled with age but imbued with a quiet defiance against time's relentless march.
 Around this ancient sentinel, the elements waged an eternal ballet, the wind bending the branches in its whimsical embrace, while the sun and rain painted the landscape in vibrant hues.

 Beneath the tree's expansive canopy, an ancestral clearing thrummed with the promise of renewal.
 Here, life and decay danced an intricate duet, each entwined with the other in a cycle as old as the forest itself.
-The creatures of the wood—deer, fox, and myriad songbirds—moved about in rhythm with the laboring earth, their breaths syncopated with the pulse of the natural world.
+The creatures of the wood, deer, fox, and myriad songbirds, moved about in rhythm with the laboring earth, their breaths syncopated with the pulse of the natural world.

 One such creature, a lone wolf named Fenrir, roamed the forest in search of sustenance and wisdom.
 He was drawn to the ancient oak, sensing within its whispers the seeds of untapped potential.
 The oak's spiraling roots seemed to crisscross the fabric of his thoughts, coaxing forth a determination to confront the forces that shaped his world.